Ketamine Treatment with Lori Calabrese, MD

 Where is the treatment performed?

-All of our IV ketamine infusions are administered on an outpatient basis in our beautiful, relaxing office using state of the art technology and monitoring.
+All of our IV ketamine infusions are administered on an outpatient basis in our beautiful, relaxing office using state of the art technology and continuous monitoring.

 If ketamine treatment works for me, how soon will I begin to feel better?